Am I Undateable? 5 Possible Reasons Why

 Do Casual Relationships Ever Turn Serious?

 Most relationships start casually.
 Whether or not a relationship becomes serious is determined by the individuals involved in a relationship.
 If you’re both genuinely interested in each other and eager to be with each other, the relationship will eventually become serious.
 However, if you’ve both already established your relationship as “casual,” it can be more difficult to get it to become serious.
 Even if this is the case, however, you can always state your intention to take things to the next level.
-Both people must share the same goal for a relationship and know the real reasons why that’s what they want.
 If they don’t, then this will breed dissatisfaction and toxicity.